joewalker/gcli/docs/index.md

 In order to support these environments GCLI will need to:

-- Be usable in modern browsers plus IE8
+- Be usable in the latest versions of modern browsers
 - Make the UI fairly simple to re-implement (since some environments might have a styling/templating system which doesn't fit with the supplied model)